Carl Wuttke

 Carl Wuttke (3 January 1849, Trebnitz - 4 July 1927, Munich) was a German landscape and architectural painter.

 Biography

 From 1871 to 1873, he studied at the Berlin University of the Arts, then with Angelo Quaglio in Munich.
-In 1874, he travelled to Italy on foot and remained there until 1876.
+In 1874, he travelled by foot to Italy and remained there until 1876.
 After returning to Germany, he studied with Eugen Dücker at the Kunstakademie Düsseldorf until 1880.
-After 1885, he was a resident of Munich.
+After 1885, he resided in Munich.

-Later, he went back to Italy, visiting Sardinia and Sicily as well.
+Later, he returned to Italy, visiting Sardinia and Sicily as well.
 Many of his best-known works were sketched in those locations.
 He also made brief trips to Andalusia (1880) and Norway (1894), and travelled to North Africa (Algeria, Egypt) and the Sudan.
-In 1893, he visited the United States and, from 1897 to 1899, made a trip around the world, which included stops in China and Japan (1898).
-His sketches from there were used to create paintings for Kaiser Wilhelm II, which were hung in the "Silbersaal" (Silver Hall) of the Berliner Stadtschloss.
+In 1893, he visited the United States and, from 1897 to 1899 traversed around the world, stopping in China and Japan (1898).
+His sketches from the latter would be the subjects of paintings for Kaiser Wilhelm II, which were hung in the "Silbersaal" (Silver Hall) of the Berliner Stadtschloss.